Jip-M/Applied-ML-Template/README.md

 To **run** the pipeline, you have to run this script on the APPLIED-ML-TEMPLATE integrated terminal:
 ```
-python -m pipeline
+python -m main
 ```

 As a result, you will see multiple checkpoints (print statements) throughout the run that highlight when the data is getting prepared, saved, start to train the models, each epoch update of the accuracy and the loss of the main model (CNN), confustion matrix and the average accuracy after 10 (set as default in the pipeline, in the initialize_CNN() function) epochs.
+If you wish to not see the print statements, just set the verbose value to false in the fit function of the CNN.
+In addition to that, you will also see the explainable AI part explained below in this file.

 **How to run the Streamlit app**